Jgilhuly/Slogo/DESIGN.md

 **It should be clear from this code which objects are responsible for completing each part of the task, but you do not have to implement the called functions.
 Show actual "sequence of code" that implements the following use case:  The user types 'fd 50' in the command window, and sees the turtle move in the display window leaving a trail.**
 **Note, clearly show the flow of calls to public methods needed to complete this example, indicating which class contains each method called.
 It is not necessary to understand exactly how parsing works in order to complete this example, just what the result of parsing the command will be.**

- - If the user typed in 'PENDOWN', this command would go through the command parser, and it would see if it is a subtype of a view command and either call the scene updater directly to change the value of the pen status and have the view display the return value
+ - If the user typed in 'PENDOWN', this command would go through the command parser, and it would see if it is a subtype of a view command and either call the scene updater directly to change the value of the pen status and have the view display the return value.
  - If the user typed in 'fd 50' this command would be passed to the controller and then it would give it to the command parser.
 The command parser determines that is a move sub-type command.
 The command is called and the value of the turtle's location is updated.
-The view will display the returned value, reflecting a change in the turtle's locaiton.
+The view, which observes turtle's change, will display the returned value, reflecting a change in the turtle's locaiton.

 ###Design Considerations